 Do you remember the feeling you got in the pit of your stomach when it came time for your teacher to hand out report cards?
-It didn't matter whether you were expecting a good one or a bad one.
-You just couldn't be entirely sure of what he or she thought of your work until you saw it.
+It didn't matter whether you were expecting a good or bad one.
+You just weren't entirely sure of what he or she thought of your work until you saw it in writing.
 The same is true of your annual performance review from your employer.
-Even if you are confident you are doing a good job, it may still stress you out.
-After all, it can determine the future of your job.
+Even if you are confident of doing a good job, feeling stressed out about it isn't uncommon.
+After all, this single evaluation may have profound effects on your career.

-Employers often base their decisions about raises and promotions on performance reviews which are also called employee evaluations and performance appraisals.
-Sometimes they even use them to decide whether or not to fire someone.
-To let you in on a little secret, many managers dislike performance reviews as much as their subordinates do.
-They would much prefer to offer feedback on a more regular basis, but yet their employers require they do them.
+Employers often base their decisions about raises and promotions on performance reviews, sometimes called employee evaluations or performance appraisals.
+They may even use them to decide whether or not to fire an employee.
+To let you in on a little secret, many managers dislike performance reviews as much as you do.
+Their organizations require them although most would prefer instead to offer feedback more regularly.

-When it comes to a performance review, you may feel helpless.
-The person who will write it wields a lot of power.
+A performance review makes workers feel helpless because the person who writes it wields a lot of power.
 His or her opinion of what you've done over the past year—not necessarily an unbiased account—goes into the report and therefore into your permanent file.
 While you don't have a lot of control over this situation, you do have some.
-You need a strategy for dealing with your review that will help alleviate some of your stress and could even improve the outcome.
-Here are some things you should do:
+Having a strategy for dealing with the review will alleviate some of your stress and could even improve the outcome.

 First, Become Familiar With the Process

-Sometimes the fear of the unknown is the worst part of the whole review process.
-If you familiarize yourself with how it all works, you may feel more in control.
-If you haven't been evaluated yet at your current job, ask your coworkers what to expect.
+For many, fear of the unknown is the worst part of the whole review process.
+Familiarize yourself with how it all works to feel more in control.
+If this is the first performance review from your current employer, ask coworkers what to expect.

-It is also essential to understand why many employers use performance evaluations as a way to evaluate their workers.
-Theoretically, their goal is to provide feedback, clearly communicate expectations, and open up a dialogue with employees.
+It is also essential to understand why many employers use performance assessments as a way to evaluate their workers.
+Theoretically, their goal is to provide feedback, communicate expectations, and open up a dialogue with employees.
 In an ideal world, this would be done more frequently than once a year.
-Unfortunately, far too often, it doesn't happen that way.
+Unfortunately, far too often, it is not.

 Next, Prepare a Self-Review

-Decide How You Will Respond to a Bad Review
+Decide How to Respond to a Bad Review

-Resist the temptation to react immediately after your review.
-Instead ask to meet with your boss in a couple of days, after you have had the opportunity to look at it objectively and calm down.
-One of two things will happen: you may realize the negative feedback wasn't really as off the mark as you first thought or you may conclude the review was indeed unjust.
+The most important thing to do is resist the temptation to react immediately.
+Instead, ask to meet with your boss in a couple of days.
+Doing this provides the opportunity to think about the review objectively and hopefully calm down.
+One of two things will happen: you may realize the negative feedback wasn't as far off the mark as initially believed or you may conclude the review was indeed unjust.

 After Your Performance Review: Take-Aways

-Regardless of the results of your performance review, think of it as a learning opportunity.
-You should be able to take away valuable information, whether it is about yourself or your reviewer.
-If you received valid criticism, figure out how to make improvements over the next year.
-Do you need to update your skills, manage your time better, or get to work on time more regularly?
+Regardless of the results of your performance review, it is an opportunity to learn valuable information, whether it is about yourself or your boss.
+Use valid criticism to figure out how to make improvements over the next year.

-Did you realize your boss simply wasn't aware of your accomplishments?
-Make a point of arranging meetings throughout the year instead of just at review time so you can keep him or her informed.
+After a performance review, some people realize their bosses simply weren't aware of their accomplishments.
+From now on, make a point of arranging meetings throughout the year instead of just at review time to keep him or her informed.

 Even glowing feedback presents you with an opportunity.
-It will inform you of what you need to keep doing and what additional things you need to do to make next year's review even better.
+It will inform you of what to keep doing and what additional actions can make next year's review even better.